mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/4_RSpec/5_controllers.markdown

 overall integrity of your app.

 A more important test would be ensuring that a 404 is returned when the post cannot be found in the database.
-When Datamapper cannot find a record is raises Datamapper::ObjectNotFoundError.
+When Datamapper cannot find a record it raises Datamapper::ObjectNotFoundError.
 Merb has several useful exception classes which will set the correct status and then call the relevant action in your Exceptions controller.
 Raising NotFound will set the status to 404 and then call the